 Adsorption of HA on coated meshes

 Figure 1 shows (mg·m−2) as a function of contact time for the small and large mesh structures in the batch system and in the recirculating flow fixed-bed reactor, respectively.
-The data shows a strong increase in during the first 20 minutes, levelling off thereafter to a saturation value at equilibrium.
+The data show a strong increase in during the first 20 minutes, levelling off thereafter to a saturation value at equilibrium.
 Figure 1 shows that the adsorption capacity increased with increasing .
 This is an indication of the presence of sufficient active sites per unit volume that can acquire and adsorb HA molecules with increasing .
 The values of , , and (from Equation (6)) were obtained by least-square-fitting of the experimental measurements and the resulting curves are drawn for different C0 in Figure 1.
 The good fit shows that the adsorption kinetics of HA onto the TiO2 film coated on the meshes are well-described by the combination of the pseudo-first-order kinetic model and the Freundlich adsorption model (Equation (6)).
 Therefore, probably a multilayer of adsorbed molecules was formed on the catalyst surface and saturated the adsorption sites.
 The values of the constants and the corresponding 95% confidence level intervals are inserted in Figure 1.
 The fit has R2 of 0.964 and 0.961 with the root-mean-square deviation equal to 1.43 and 1.17 for the small meshes and the large meshes, respectively.
 The for the recirculating flow fixed-bed reactor was slightly higher than for the batch system.
-This reflected a difference range of 7%–14% of calculated values (Supplementary Data, Table S1).
+This reflected a difference range of 7%–14% of calculated values (Supplementary Data, Table S1, available with the online version of this paper).
 It was found that the calculated (via Equation (5)) for small meshes ranged from 44.12 to 30.05 mg·m−2 for small meshes and ranged from 37.78 to 27.74 mg·m−2 for large meshes with values of 14–8 mg·L−1.
 The similarity between the two systems in the behaviour of HA adsorption over the meshes suggests that up-scaling of the mesh structure is feasible.
 Further, the higher value of the kinetic constant k1 suggests that there were no mass transfer limitations in the recirculating flow fixed-bed reactor compared with the well-stirred batch system.

 Solar photocatalytic degradation of HA